 2. An important role plays the choice of the right programming language

-You should always keep in mind that minimum viable product doesn’t need complicated programming languages (like Java) since you use MVP primarily for testing the hypothesis.
+You should always keep in mind that the minimum viable product doesn’t need complicated programming languages (like Java) since you use MVP primarily for testing the hypothesis.

 After the completion of product development, the product needs to be tested.
 It may seem that testing a few functions is senseless, but this opinion is wrong.